Carreau/talks/2017-08-13-pybay/pybay.md

 --

-A couple of talk on upgrading an Aplication:
+A couple of talk on upgrading an Application:

  - [PyCon 2017 Keynote – Python3@Instagram (Lisa Guo, Hui Ding)](https://www.youtube.com/watch?v=66XoCk79kjM)
  - Bringing Python 3 to LinkedIn (Zvezdan Petkovic) <- Not Online yet, that was